Table of Contents

 Prevalence of histiocytosis X

-Although a clonal origin of the dendritic cells could be verified, certain indications of malignancy are missing.
+Although a clonal origin of dendritic cells has been verified, certain indications of malignancy are missing.
 Some research has explored a connection between LCH and nicotine abuse, finding isolated manifestation in the lungs.

 Histiocytosis X on a cellular level

 Dendritic cells are marked by a tender eosinophilic cytoplasm and a nucleus akin to a coffee bean.
 Langerhans cells show typical Birbeck granules and typical antigen patterns.
 They are positive for S100, vimentin, and CD1a.
 Birbeck granules look like X particles under an electron microscope.
 Furthermore, different inflammatory cells, such as eosinophilic and neutrophilic granulocytes, lymphocytes, and plasma cells, can be found in the granulomas.